 Here are other Long Island Estuary Programs and local organizations you can get involved with!

-The Peconic Estuary Program offers up to $500 reimbursement for residents of the Peconic Estuary watershed who plant native vegetation on their properties or install a rain barrel or rain garden.
-This program will only be available until 2019 so be sure to encourage your community to apply soon!
+Plant native vegetation on your property or install a rain barrel or rain garden.
 Check out the PEP Interactive Yard Tool to start planning your Peconic-friendly yard!
 This plant database helps you browse Long Island Native Plants to select for your yard.

 CleanSweepNY is a NYSDEC environmental benefit project that provides for the environmentally safe and economic collection and disposal of unwanted or unusable pesticides, golf course chemicals, and mercury-containing devices.
 S.T.O.P.
 (Stop Throwing Out Pollutants) is a program where you can drop off your household hazardous materials for proper disposal instead of throwing them away.
 A list of accepted items for drop-off can be found at here.